hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

     gjson.write(polygon.ExportToJson())
 ```

-For more robust file handling and defining a projection, activate the driver `ogr.GetDriverByName("GeoJSON")`.
-Thus, the creation and manipulation of *GeoJSON* files works similar to the shapefile handlers shown above.
+However, for more robust file handling and defining a projection, activate the driver `ogr.GetDriverByName("GeoJSON")`.
+Thus, the creation and manipulation of *GeoJSON* files works similar to the above-shown shapefile handlers.

 ```python